Eugene-Jou/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/distsql/syntax/rdl/rule-definition/mask/create-mask-rule.en.md

 ### Note

-- `algorithmType` specifies the data masking algorithm type.
+- `maskAlgorithmType` specifies the data masking algorithm type.
 For more details, please refer to [Data Masking Algorithm](/en/user-manual/common-config/builtin-algorithm/mask/);
 - Duplicate `ruleName` will not be created;
 - `ifNotExists` clause is used for avoid `Duplicate mask rule` error.